 But Edward was in the county force and would have escaped this upheaval and otherwise he would probably have been made a scapegoat for this particular debacle!

-Maybe Edward left the police because he just didn't want security & a respectable niche in the local community ... perhaps he remembered he was 'employed by the folk of the country' and bureaucratic red tape was anathema?
+Maybe Edward absconded and left the police force because he just didn't want security & a respectable niche in the local community ... perhaps he remembered he was 'employed by the folk of the country' and bureaucratic red tape was anathema?
 Or maybe he couldn't face the draconian discipline that limited movements out of the area without permissions; policemen were on duty 24/7?

 One interesting fact was that at this time there was another Hindley; PC 195 James Hindley who served in the Macclesfield Division from 1870-88, born in Prestbury and no known relation, but who was posted to Macclesfield in 1874, the same year that Edward joined.
 The records showed that on December 18th 1876 he was found drunk in Macclesfield and fined 10/-.
 A strange coincidence ... this was the day immediately before Edward went AWOL!

 Edward never spoke about the reasons for his behaviour, and some suggested the matter was a 'murky' episode ... family and Barnton village gossip were rife ...
 Eda remembered that it was mentioned that Edward had had some 'bother' with the police, but 'us youngsters were not told anything in those days' ...
 Will Brown talked of hard times in the police force? ...

-So why did Edward return to Barnton after such a short spell with the police? ... unexpectedly and with a wife and son Samuel?
+So the question remains, why did Edward return to Barnton after such a short spell with the police? ... unexpectedly and with a wife and son Samuel?